CamHD-Analysis/CamHD_motion_metadata/docs/Make_Regions_File.md

   * `--use-cnn` Flag to use the trained CNN model for region classification.
 If this flag is set, then the --ground-truth argument is ignored.
 If this flag is not set, the 'matchByGroundTruth' algorithm will be used for region classification.

   * `--cnn-model-config` The path to the scene tag classifier CNN model config json file.
 Default: The config corresponding to the latest model in the classifiers_meta_file (scene_tag_classifiers_meta.json).<br>
   _NOTE:_ The trained models referred by the cnn-model-config must be present in the `$CAMHD_SCENETAG_DATA_DIR/trained_classification_models` directory.
-The trained classification models can be downloaded from this [google drive folder] (https://drive.google.com/drive/folders/1MVaCIZ7XQfVPdjlsr0bspuiNS4PBRPdE?usp=sharing).
+The trained classification models can be downloaded from this [here](http://camhd-analysis-files.camhd.science/?prefix=camhd_scene_labelling/trained_models/).

   * The `--git-add` argument causes the script to `git add` any new regions files it may create (including when overwriting an existing file).